Royal Australian Electrical and Mechanical Engineers

 The Royal Corps of Australian Electrical and Mechanical Engineers (RAEME; pronounced Raymee) is a corps of the Australian Army that has responsibility for the maintenance and recovery of all Army electrical and mechanical equipment.
 RAEME has members from both the Australian Regular Army and the Army Reserve.

-Prior to being given the title of 'Royal', the Australian Electrical and Mechanical Engineers (AEME) were raised on 1 December 1942.
-Some 64 years later, on 1 December 2006, the last independent RAEME Workshop was disbanded.
+The Australian Electrical and Mechanical Engineers (AEME) were raised on 1 December 1942.
+In 1948, the corp were granted the Royal prefix in recognition of their performance during World War II.
+On 1 December 2006, the last independent RAEME Workshop was disbanded.
 RAEME soldiers continue in their role to provide support through attachment to other units in Tech Support Troops, Sections or Platoons.

 Role

+Craftsman

+A RAEME soldier is known as a 'Craftsman'.
+RAEME Craftsmen repair and maintain equipment as diverse as tanks, trucks and armoured personnel carriers, helicopters, boats, radios, radars and computers, artillery guns and missile systems.
+Among the wide range of trades available in the Corps are vehicle, material, energy, electronics, weapons, aircraft, marine and recovery technicians.

 Artificer

 Artificer Sergeant Major (ASM) is an appointment held by a Warrant Officer Class 1 or 2 in RAEME (Depending on the size of the unit) whose function is the senior soldier/tradesmen for the repair and recovery of all mechanical and electrical equipment.

 The role artificer is also used in the Australian Army in the Royal Corps of the Australian Electrical and Mechanical Engineers (RAEME) and applies to the senior soldier (tradesman) in the Combat Service Support Battalion (CSSB) or workshop Troop or Technical Support unit.

 An ASM WO1 must have passed the Artificer training course and served as an Artificer Mechanical/Electrical or similar discipline as an Artificer Staff Sergeant and ASM Warrant Officer Class 2 prior to promotion to WO1.